thomaslaich/nix-config/README.md

 # My personal Nix configuration flake

-This is my clumsy attempt at using Nix for configuring my personal machines (both macOS and NixOS).
+Configuration for my personal machines (both macOS and NixOS).

-DISCLAIMER: I'm a complete Nix beginner so please don't blindly copy-paste things from this repo.
+Credits to [buntec/nix-config](https://github.com/buntec/nix-config); my config started as a clone of that repo.

 If you spot any errors or mistakes, feel free to open a pull request!